niklasw/dash-app-proxied/README.md

 ## Build the container image

+First, check if the image is already present:

+        docker image ls

+### If it is not already built

 The **build-docker-image.sh** is just a single line script.
 Here the image name is defined.
 To create the docker image, simply run the script on the host:

         ./build-docker-image.sh

+Then check that the image is registered by docker

+        docker image ls

+To remove an image

+        docker image rm <image-name|image-id>

 ## Configure the docker containers